macuacuafrancisco/refera-fullstack-challenge/README.md

   R) Contact should be a Entity that stores (mainNumber, alternativeNumber,email,address)<br/>

   - Describe what needs to be changed on the API you implemented
-R) We must change the return of date and format for much convinient presentation<br/>
+#1) We must change the return of date and format for much convinient presentation<br/>
+#2) The Design Needs to be improved, it didnt follow the prototype layout, a CSS work is demanded to make it much presentable

 - One web page, following the low fidelity prototype presented on the **Resources**
   - Table with orders data, allowing the user to order the results by each column